Skip to content

 • Routing mode selector and “Manage Paths” link are available directly in the dialog (configure routing before login)

 • Auto-retries up to 5 times on timeout, showing progress (“Attempt 2 of 5”).
-A wrong password stops immediately after the first attempt — only timeouts trigger retries
+A wrong password (explicit failure response) stops immediately — only timeouts trigger retries

 The central management screen showing: